-A deck of cards is easy to carry, games challenge the mind, and the art printed on them is attractive to the eye.
+A deck of cards is small and portable, the games challenge the mind, and the art printed on them is attractive to the eye.

-Nerts is a unique, energetic game where each player attempts to get rid of a 13-card “Nerts” pile.
+Nerts is a unique, energetic two player card game game where each player attempts to get rid of a 13-card “Nerts” pile.

 This game combines a couple of skills, as you’ll be doing several things at once: stacking, sorting, and playing a mini-game of Solitaire, all at the same time.

-How to Play Nerts:
+How to Play Nerts (aka Nertz)?

 To start, each player shuffles an entire 52-card deck, and it’s important that both have a unique print to the back facing of their cards.

 The stack of 13 is the “Nerts” pile and the objective is to get rid of all of these cards.

 The remainder of the deck is then held face-down as the stock, and when play begins you may sort through the stock three cards at a time, like in Solitaire.

 Leave an open space in between the players and their decks, this becomes the common play area.

 You remove these cards by placing them on top of either your work pile or by creating piles in the common area, starting with Aces.

 More cards can be added by either player to common area piles, but they may only stack in numerical order (Ace low) and by matching suit (Ace of Spades, then two of spades, three of spades, and so on).